juharris/switch-remoteplay/README.md

 * Default layout options for common controllers.
 * Default key binding options for keyboard/mouse for certain games.
 * Loadable and exportable key binding configurations.
-* Phone apps to talk to the Switch and host the service instead of the a Linux machine (I won't do this but I hope someone else does).
 * Support different streaming services (Mixer - FTL with low latency is supported).
 * See [enhancements](https://github.com/juharris/switch-remoteplay/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) and [help wanted](https://github.com/juharris/switch-remoteplay/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)

 # Looking for Help
 I'm looking for help with implementing the above plans.
 Some more specific things:
-* Porting client.html to React/TypeScript (already started in a fork)
 * Add security options to the service: auth, allowed origins, disabling buttons like Home and screen capture, limiting the number of clients connected.
 * Getting the service to run on Windows (hard since the libraries I'm relying on require Linux)
-* Improving the client UX (this can wait until it's refactored)
+* Improving the client UX
 * Mapping controller, keyboards, and mice for game specific controls (once custom bindings are supported)
-* Phone app instead of a Linux machine
+* Phone apps to talk to the Switch and host the service instead of the a Linux machine.

 # Setup
 See: